tidusjar/OctoBar/README.md

 - Launch the Electron app

 2. The app will appear in your menu bar with a tray icon
-3. Click the icon to open the dropdown with mock notifications
+3. Click the icon to open the dropdown with GitHub notifications

 ### Building